 External links and other best practice guidelines

-Producing a financial model that is transparent, flexible and well presented are the cornerstones of best practice modelling.
-Avoiding cells with external links is one of the many tips and guidelines that Navigator uses and teaches in our Project Finance Modelling (A) training course.
+Producing a financial model that is transparent, flexible and well-presented are the cornerstones of best practice modelling.
+Avoiding cells with external links is one of the many tips and guidelines that Corality uses and teaches in our best practice project finance modelling training course.